sggjon5/DroneBuild-Quad/README.md

 It does not yet include the companion computer, but I anticipate connecting this to the telem2 port of the flight controller.
 I have not yet decided how this will be powered.

+This was made on a Canva whiteboard, as those who know me will be aware, I am a big advocate for Canva for all things presentation and design.

 ---

 ## 🤕 Mistakes